We were excited to be able to continue to deliver an exciting programme of LGBT+ films for you via Queer Vision, the Bristol Pride film festival.

 As a selection partner for IRIS Prize Queer Vision, the Bristol Pride film festival, take submissions every year for this coveted Prize.
-We present our shortlist of this year’s entrants and invite you to select your Audience Winner by voting for your favourite.
+We present our shortlist of this year’s entrants and invited you to select your Audience Winner by voting for your favourite.

 The Catalyst, Callum Angel | 7 mins